SmallJoker/iMicroUpdate/README.md

 A tool to brick your BIOS less easily.
 This is an experimental application that is capable of replacing Intel microcodes in BIOS ROM files.
-It is intended to be a replacement for manual copy & paste and `dd`.
+It is intended to be a replacement for manual copy & paste in hex editors.

 License: MIT